 February bar examination results are available approximately eight weeks after administration of the exam.
 July bar examination results are available approximately 12 weeks after administration of the exam.
 Results are posted publicly on the Virginia Board of Bar Examiners’ website.

-Virginia Bar Exam Prep Course
+What is the Best Virginia Bar Exam Prep Course?

 Quimbee does not provide state-specific coverage for the Virginia bar exam, but you can use Quimbee MBE Review to supplement your prep.
 Heavy and cumbersome coursebooks are a thing of the past.
 All of the course material for Quimbee MBE Review is available from your computer.